-Dan Broderick has over 22 years of experience in the life sciences and venture capital industry.
-Prior to joining Prolog Ventures in 2007, Dan spent 7 years with Mason Wells Biomedical Fund as a Managing Director where he was responsible for all aspects of investment activities.
+Prior to BioGenerator, Dan was a partner at Prolog Ventures beginning in 2007.
+Dan spent 7 years with Mason Wells Biomedical Fund as a Managing Director where he was responsible for all aspects of investment activities.
 While at Mason Wells, Dan served as a member of the Board of Directors of several portfolio companies including Gala Biotech, Mezzia, OpGen, Deltanoid Pharmaceuticals and ZyStor Therapeutics.

 Prior to Mason Wells, Dan spent 18 years at Mayo Clinic in Rochester, Minnesota, where for 12 years he served as Director of the Office of Technology Commercialization.
 He has personally evaluated the commercial potential of hundreds of technologies in virtually every medical specialty.
 He has been directly responsible for negotiating and consummating over 100 medical technology commercialization agreements.
 He has experience with technology evaluation, market assessment, negotiations, academic institution technology transfer, and intellectual property management.
 Dan played a key role in the launch of Mayo Clinic’s $25 million venture investing program.
 He co-founded and served on the Board of Directors of IntraTherapuetics, Inc., CNSoftware, and Medintell, Inc. In 1994, Dan was honored with an appointment to the Staff of Mayo Clinic.